 The Dream Resource Center (DRC) is here to support undocumented students throughout their educational journey.
 We are proud to support undocumented students in their access to, and experience in higher education.
 We offer a variety of services and resources to promote the success of our students.
 Undocumented students receive free counseling, on-site tutoring, cultural activities and events to promote cultural enrichment, campus and community referrals to existing resources, and University tours to increase transfer.
-We welcome you to visit our office, located in the Mosaic Center on 2nd Floor of the Student Services Center building.
+We welcome you to visit our office, located in the Mosaic Center: Unity Village located adjacent to Monarch Square.